michel-mata/IRMO.jl/README.md

 All data used to produce figures of the paper is available in the `results/` folder.

+The Mathematica notebook to plot the panels is available in the `reproduce_figures/` folder.
+The panels are in the `reproduce_figures/figures/` folder.

 ---
 Copyright (c) 2023 Sebastian Michel-Mata